robfil50219/codeforge-site/README.md

 ## 📜 License

-This project is licensed under the [MIT License](./LICENSE) © 2025 Robert Filep.
+This project is licensed under the [MIT License](./LICENSE) © 2025 CodeForge Studio Filep.